git/git.github.io/rev_news/drafts/edition-38.md

-Eric Sunshine replied to Kaartic that `-l` in `git branch -l` is a shortcut for `--create-reflog` not for `--list`, and suggested some small improvements among which adding a couple of new tests.
+Eric Sunshine replied to Kaartic that `-l` in `git branch -l` is a shortcut for `--create-reflog` not for `--list`, and suggested some small improvements along with adding a couple of new tests.

-Kaartic then wondered why `git branch -l` prints a list of branch names when `-l` is not a shorthand for `--list`, and agreed to implement Eric suggestions.
+Kaartic then wondered why `git branch -l` prints a list of branch names when `-l` is not a shorthand for `--list`, and agreed to implement Eric's suggestions.

-Jeff King, alias Peff, replied to Kaartic that `-l` just sets the "reflog" variable to 1, and then, as the command defaults to `--list` when there is no other command line option, the branch names are printed which just ignores the "reflog" variable.
+Jeff King, alias Peff, replied to Kaartic that `-l` just sets the "reflog" variable to 1, and then, as the command defaults to `--list` when there is no other command line option, the branch names are printed, which just ignores the "reflog" variable.

-Peff also explains that `-l` is probably never used in practice as it is the default to create a reflog, so it's "historical and quite unfortunate" that `-l` is a shortcut for `--create-reflog` and not for `--list`.
+Peff also explained that `-l` is probably never used in practice as it is the default to create a reflog, so it's "historical and quite unfortunate" that `-l` is a shortcut for `--create-reflog` and not for `--list`.